scop/portecle/README.txt

 Currently, Portecle can be used to, for example:

 * Create, load, save, and convert keystores.
-* Generate DSA and RSA key pair entries with self-signed version 1 X.509 certificates.
+* Generate DSA and RSA key pair entries with self-signed X.509 certificates.
 * Import X.509 certificate files as trusted certificates.
 * Import key pairs from PKCS #12 files.
 * Clone and change the password of key pair entries and keystores.